Why make videos accessible?

 Transcripts allow anyone that cannot access content from web audio or video to read a text transcript instead.
 Transcripts do not have to be verbatim accounts of the spoken word in a video but they can contain additional descriptions, explanations, or comments that may be beneficial.
 Transcripts allow deaf/blind users to get content through the use of refreshable Braille and other devices.
 For most web video, both captions and a text transcript should be provided.

-You can make your own transcripts using speech recognition software such as Dragon Naturally Speaking or speech-to-text built-in to Windows or Mac OSX Lion.
+You can make your own transcripts using speech recognition software such as Dragon Naturally Speaking or speech-to-text built-in to Windows or Mac OSX.
 The results should be reviewed for errors, especially when low-quality audio or unusual words are used.

-Described video describes non-verbal actions in a program.
+Audio descriptions are intended for users with visual disabilities.
+They provide additional information about what is visible on the screen (e.g. describes non-verbal actions in a program).
 They are extremely useful on the web if visual content in web video provides important content not available through the audio alone.

 Timed Text or DFXP